 Adding multiple time zones does complicate collaboration, but with some planning and a few key tools, you can keep a solid pace of productivity.

-There are a number of great tools available to help distributed teams stay connected and in stride.
-From Github to Creative Cloud, Trello, Asana and JIRA, each has its own benefits and uses, and that’s just to name a few.
+There are a number of great tools available to help distributed teams stay connected.
+From Github to Creative Cloud to Trello to Asana to Jira, each has its own benefits and uses, and that’s just to name a few.

-Standups and check-ins, while they’re normally completed face-to-face, can also be completed asynchronously, though it’s still valuable to have everyone together occasionally for some high-fidelity communication, whether that’s in person or on video.
-That might mean some members of the team calling in early or late in their day, so it can be good to rotate which timezone the standup is held in occasionally.
+Standups and check-ins can be completed asynchronously, though it’s still valuable to have everyone together occasionally for some high-fidelity communication, whether that’s in person or on video.
+This could result in some members of the team having to call in early or late in their day, so it’s a good idea to occasionally rotate which time zone the standup is held in.